On $k$-clusters of high-intensity random geometric graphs: First order asymptotics

 \section{First order asymptotics}

 Now we return to the model of finite random geometric graphs, described in Section \ref{secintro}.
 To recall, we let $A \subset \R^d$ be compact with $ \vol(A) >0$.
-If $d \geq 2$ then assume, for the rest of this paper, that $A$ has a {\em smooth boundary} in the sense that for each $x \in \partial A$ there exists a neighbourhood $U$ of $x$ and a real-valued function $\phi$ that is defined on an open set in $\R^{d-1}$ and twice continuously differentiable, such that $\partial A \cap U$, such that $\partial A \cap U$, after a rotation, is the graph of the function $\phi$.
+If $d \geq 2$ then assume, for the rest of this paper, that $A$ {\em has a $C^{1,1}$ boundary} in the sense that for each $x \in \partial A$ there exists a neighbourhood $U$ of $x$ and a real-valued function $\phi$ that is defined on an open set in $\R^{d-1}$ and differentiable with Lipschitz continuous partial derivatives, such that $\partial A \cap U$, such that $\partial A \cap U$, after a rotation, is the graph of the function $\phi$.
 If $d=1$ we assume $A$ is an interval.
+This is our smoothness assumption.

 Recall that $(X_1,X_2,\ldots)$ is a sequence of independent random $d$-vectors, each of which has distribution, denoted $\nu$, with density function $f$ with support $A$ and with $0< f_0 \leq \fmax <\infty$.
 Recall the point processes $\X_n:= \{X_1,\ldots,X_n\}$ and $\Po_{n}:= \{X_1,\ldots,\X_{Z_n}\}$, where $Z_n$ is Poisson with parameter $n$ (in the second case $n$ need not be an integer).
 Then $\X_n$ is a binomial point process, and $\Po_n$ is a Poisson point process in $A$ with $\E[\Po_n(dx)]= n f(x)dx$.
 In the {\em uniform case} we take $f = f_0 \1_A$, with $f_0= 1/\vol(A)$.
 For $n>0$ let $r=r_n= r(n)>0$ be given, satisfying (\ref{e:supcri}) and (\ref{e:sublog2}), which we re-state here: